seedcase-project/seedcase-website/design/data-architecture/what-is-data-architecture/index.md

 We expect that most users of Seedcase will be small groups of people who will either have an existing data set that they would like to store and curate (eg add to or modify), or who will build one or more modules that will allow for adding to the research data throughout the lifecycle of the Seedcase product.
 Depending on the exact nature of the data it may be worth documenting who the data is collected and stored, and establish a small set of policies for how data is amended and used.

-A semi-static model would also encompas the situation where people external to the project would wish to request extracts of data.
+A semi-static model would also encompass the situation where people external to the project would wish to request extracts of data.
 If this is the intent of the project then there is a strong case to be made for some written down business logic that would govern how the data is recombined (and there may be a legal requirement as well).

 As for the data internal to Seedcase (user accounts), it would be standard in a semi-static model for it to be set up once and then rarely (or never) edited again, as a small team of collaborators would be mostly static.
 See the section User set-up for more information on how the Seedcase Product handles user accounts.